millerjl1701/millerjl1701-pulsar/CONTRIBUTING.md

 about how best to test your new feature.
 Running the test suite is done
 with:

     bundle exec rake spec

-In order to run tests with a different version of puppet than specified in Gemfile, you can set an environmental veriable for bundle to use

-    export PUPPET_GEM_VERSION=3.8.7
-    bundle update
-    bundle show puppet
-    bundle exec rake spec

 Note also you can run the syntax, style and unit tests in one go with: